-Content Collecting and Modification 80 hours

-(80x35/hr=$2,800)

-Kiosk Application 430 hours

-(430x35/hr=$15,050)

-Web Development 180 hours

-(180x35/hr=$6,300)

-Cost of Hours Worked $24,150.00

-External Hardware $2,900.00

-(Computer, Touch Screen Overlay, 40” LCD Monitor)

-Total Cost $27,050.00
+In the proposed strategy, ASAP will work with Bangor Hydro to establish a firm understanding of heat pump technology and the effects that attributes of buildings have on heating and cooling potency.
+Next, ASAP will design both the graphics and the frameworks associated with the base systems, including but not limited to the kiosk application.
+Finally, ASAP will develop multi-touch gestures necessary for the kiosk application as well as the input system associated with both the kiosk and web application, along with the tool that compares heating methods based on inputted home specifications.
+At the completion of each stage of prototyping a section, its status will be sent to Bangor Hydro for review and alteration.
+Additionally, ASAP and Bangor Hydro will meet bi-weekly for status updates to discuss progress.

 Conclusion

 ASAP Media Services will assist Bangor Hydro in effectively disseminating heat pump information to Bangor Hydro’s costumers through the development of this web application and mobile kiosk.
-As a web-based project, costumers will be able to easily access and interact with a model to determine whether or not to adopt the heat pump.
+As a web-based project, costumers will be able to easily access and interact with a model to determine whether or not to adopt heat pump technology.
 This capacity will increase costumer energy awareness and improve costumer-relations as well as promote a solid understanding of the information at hand to future customers.
 It will also encourage the use and promotion of the heat pump to those already working and established within the industry.

 By working to empower consumers with the necessary tools to understand and explore energy information, Bangor Hydro has demonstrated its commitment to its costumer base in numerous ways including, but not limited to, anticipating the future of energy consumption.
 ASSAP Media Services shares Bangor Hydro’s forward-looking perspective regarding technology and is excited to partner with Bangor Hydro to assist with its goal of exploring and building the future of technology to both design and realize the world of tomorrow.